delan/www.azabani.com/drafts/spelling-grammar-2.md

 This texture was originally a hardcoded bitmap, but even when we made the decorations scale with the user’s dpi, we still kept the same technique, so performance might be a problem.

 Another question is the actual appearance of spelling and grammar decorations ([bug 1257553](https://crbug.com/1257553)).
+We don’t necessarily want to make them *identical* to any — or at least not the default — `wavy` or `dotted` decorations, because it might be nice to tell when, say, a wavy-decorated word is misspelled.

-We want to conform to platform conventions where possible, and you would think there’s a consistent convention for Windows or at least macOS… but not exactly.
+We also want to conform to platform conventions where possible, and you would think there’s a consistent convention for Windows or at least macOS… but not exactly.

 <figure>
 <div class="scroll">